Unified Communication features donβt really βlaunchβ anymore; the experience just keeps drifting into new territories.

 Most technology training strategies fail because they try to teach everything except the moment people are actually stuck.

 What works is smaller and more precise.
 UC feature training works when it answers a question someone already has: Why did this button move?
-Why did this meeting record?
+Why was this meeting recorded?
 What changed before my next call?
 Anything else gets skipped.

 The rules are simple: